pyg-team/pytorch_geometric/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: "Typos and Doc Fixes"
+name: "\U0001F4DA Typos and Doc Fixes"
 about: "Tell us about how we can improve our documentation"
 title: ""
 labels: documentation